scalalandio/chimney/docs/source/troubleshooting/debugging-macros.rst

   Bar("abc", 10).into[Foo].enableDefaultValues.enableMacrosLogging.transform

-For the snippet above macro could print this structured log:
+For the snippet above, the macro could print this structured log:

 .. code-block::